riipandi/next-start/README.md

 Application will run at `http://localhost:3000`

-For detailed explanation on how things work, check out [Next.js docs](https://nextjs.org/docs/getting-started).
+For detailed explanation on how things work, check out [Next.js docs][nextjs-docs].

 - [Next.js app router playground][nextjs-playground] - learn more about Next.js app directory.
 - [Dynamic Metadata][nextjs-metadata] - learn more about SEO using dynamic metadata.